Construction Jobs at FTI with Visa Sponsorship

 You’ve discovered something special.
 A company that cares.
 Cares about leading the way in construction, engineering, manufacturing and renewable energy.
 Cares about redefining how energy is designed, applied and consumed.
 Cares about thoughtfully growing to meet market demands.
 And ─ as “one of the Healthiest 100 Workplaces in America” ─ is focused on the mind/body/soul of team members through our Culture of Care.

-ROLE
+ROLE AND RESPONSIBILITIES

 MINIMUM REQUIREMENTS

-Experience: 2-3 years of logistics experience.
+Experience: Minimum of 3-5 years of demonstrated Project Management experience.

 KEY RESPONSIBILITIES

-- Performs other related duties as required and assigned
+- Performs other related duties as required and assigned.

 The job description and responsibilities described are intended to provide guidelines for job expectations and the employee's ability to perform the position described.
 It is not intended to be construed as an exhaustive list of all functions, responsibilities